tortsBsus/tortsBsus/README.md

 <h3 align="left">Repositories</h3>
 <p align="left">
+- <h4><a href ="https://github.com/tortsBsus/Capstone">Lumos : A Pedestrian Navigation Application</a></h4> A cross platform mobile application that generates the safest route between the source and destination based on the street light density of the streets.
+Created as the Capstone project for BE degree
+- <h4><a href ="https://github.com/tortsBsus/comment-cleanser">Comment Cleanser</a></h4> A web app to clean up your comment sections using just the link of the youtube video.
+- <h4><a href ="https://github.com/tortsBsus/Claritable">Claritable </a></h4> A web3 project that empowers users to make cryptocurrency donations via a MetaMask wallet and gives you a breakdown of where the charities used each donation.
 - <h4><a href ="https://github.com/tortsBsus/DSA-Journey">DSA Journey</a></h4> All my Leetcode and GeeksForGeeks Submissions
 - <h4><a href ="https://github.com/tortsBsus/Alien-Votes-Web3">Alien Votes</a></h4> A web 3 application to cast a vote and send messages.
 Deployed on Rinkeby Testnet
 - <h4><a href ="https://github.com/tortsBsus/Clique-ShopWithFriends">Clique - Shop With Friends</a></h4> WatchParty but for Shopping on Android